python/devguide/documenting.rst

 indented code samples and long links may extend beyond that.
 Code example bodies should use normal Python 4-space indentation.

-Make generous use of blank lines where applicable; they help grouping things together.
+Make generous use of blank lines where applicable; they help group things together.

 A sentence-ending period may be followed by one or two spaces; while reST